kagiko/vaultwarden-wiki/Available-packages.md

 A docker based toolchain can be used to build debian packages: https://github.com/greizgh/bitwarden_rs-debian It bundles the server and the web vault.

+## CentOS7 / RHEL7

+A RPM Repository is packaged by @MrMEEE here: https://copr.fedorainfracloud.org/coprs/mrmeee/bitwarden_rs/ ...
+This also includes the webinterface in an additional package.